 Woman sentenced to 20 years for sister's murder

-DUNCANS, Trelawny — Forty-year-old farmer Nadeen Geddes was today sentenced to 20 years in prison at hard labour in the Trelawny Circuit Court for the murder of her sister 36-year-old Tamara Geddes, who was shot in her bedroom in the Reserve community in the parish last year.
+DUNCANS, Trelawny — Forty-year-old farmer Nadeen Geddes who pleaded guilty to the murder of her sister, 36-year-old Tamara Geddes, last year, was sentenced to 20 years in prison at hard labour in the Trelawny Circuit Court yesterday.

-Nadeen's two daughters — 21-year-old Shanice Ruddock and a 15-year-old — who also pleaded guilty to the charge of misprison of a felony in the case, were sentenced to three years probation.
+Nadeen's two daughters — 21-year-old Shanice Ruddock and a 15-year-old — who both pleaded guilty to misprison of a felony in the case, were each given three years' probation by presiding judge Justice Martin Gayle.
+Their convictions have not been recorded.

-Following investigation by detectives, Nadeen and her two daughters were taken into custody on July 14, 2020.
+Additionally, Nadeen, who also pleaded guilty to conspiracy to murder 33-year-old Tennisia Miller of Carey Park, also in Trelawny, was given a five-year sentence for that count.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login